skawo/GodMode9-with-Cartridge-Fixer/README.md

 The time it takes to restore a cartridge depends on how corrupted it is.
 As long as the "Current hash" value is changing, the program is doing its thing.
 If "Current hash" stops updating, the refresh function has stopped working and that block will be skipped after 20 tries without change.
 You can try to use the SELECT mode to see if it helps that block recover.
 There is a possibility that a block will never fix itself despite 'current hash' continuing to update - after 500 retries, an option to skip fixing the current chunk (by pressing Y) is provided.
 That being said, it can take much more than 500 retries to fix a chunk, so only skip the chunk if you're sure it's stuck.

 If you're looking for a way to confirm your cartridges are working fine, GodMode9 (and as an extension, this tool as well) has a verify function which checks all the files - a more thorough check than just trying the cartridge out regularly.
 A cartridge might start but still have some random files corrupted.

-Running the verify function periodically (every year or so) could extend the cartridge's longevity, as well.
+<b>Though not proven, I am not sure that simply inserting the cartridge into the console ocassionally is enough to preserve its longevity: to be safe, I think the console should actually go through all the data blocks at least once.
+Running the GodMode9 verify function periodically (every couple years or so) should extend the cartridge's longevity.</b>

+From testing, it seems some games are more affected than the others.
+It seems the games that come up most often, and thus are most prone to this, are:

+- Persona Q​
+- Pokemon X and Y​
+- Pokemon Omega Ruby and Alpha Sapphire​
+- Super Smash Bros. for Nintendo 3DS​
+- Mario Kart 7​
+- Fire Emblem Echoes​
+- Fire Emblem Fates​

 <b>Credits:</b><br>
 Skawo - Programming<br>